 Credit: Gabe

-The surprising fact is that The Wave was completely unknown as recently as 15 years ago!
+The surprising fact is that the Wave was completely unknown as recently as 15 years ago!

 Credit: Luca Galuzzi